 The Department offers a MSc program whose aim is to give students a rich experience of classical and modern mathematics and statistics for fostering the acquisition of advanced skills and knowledge, as well as supplying a strong foundation on which to pursue further graduate or professional studies or to enter the job market.
 Students choose a specialization in either Mathematics or Statistics.

-In the Mathematics specialization, students receive training in areas of active research and current applicability chosen from algebra and number theory, computer algebra algorithms, discrete mathematics and graph theory, dynamical systems, partial differential equations, functional analysis, mathematical music theory, mathematics education, mathematical physics, solitons and integrable systems, topology, and – as a bridge with the Statistics specialization – computational data science.
+The Mathematics specialization provides students with advanced training in areas of active research and current applicability in algebra and number theory, computer algebra algorithms, control theory, discrete mathematics and graph theory, dynamical systems, evolutionary game theory, partial differential equations, functional analysis, mathematical music theory, mathematics education, mathematical physics, solitons and integrable systems, topology, and – as a bridge with the Statistics specialization – computational data science.

-In the Statistics specialization, students study both advanced and applied statistical areas includingdesign of experiments, optimal design for regression, sampling theory, parametric and nonparametric statistical inferences, multivariate statistics, survival analysis and risk models, robust methods, and computational statistics.
+The Statistics specialization provides students with solid training in both advanced and applied statistical areas including design of experiment, optimal design for regression, sampling theory, parametric and nonparametric statistical inferences, survival analysis and risk models, robust methods, and computational statistics.
 Areas intersecting with data science such as machine learning and predictive biology/ecology are represented as well.

 For program or general inquiries, please contact email@example.com